space-apes/codeBowl/codeBowl.md

 - sound OOP design with reasoning for all design choices
 - attention to common security concerns
 - attention to privacy concerns with varying resource access for different types of users
-    - guests
+    - guests: users who do not have accounts and have restricted access to the system
-    - registered users
+    - registered users:

 # High Level Functional Requirements
-- home screen
-    - explanation of services offered
-    - registered users/guests can view leaderboard with user wins/losses/draws
-    - registered users/guests can choose games currently happening and spectate them live
-    - registered users/guests can see which registered users are currently logged in
-- login screen
+- Authentication System
+    - register: Guests can register new account
-    - guests may log in as registered users
+    - login: Guests can log in to their account
-- register screen
-    - guests may create accounts
-- user control panel screen
+    - password recovery/reset: Guests can request that system send them an email with the ability to reset or recover their password
+- User Management System
+    - retrieve user statistics: (win rate, previous matches for user, etc)
-    - private chat with any other registered user currently logged in
+    - private chat: registered users can chat with other registered users from any screen
-    - search for opponent to play live game and initiate live game mode with that opponent
+    - search for game: registered users may search for an opponent to play a game against
-    - (optional) play vs AI
-    - see personal win stats
-- game results screen at end of each game
-- spectate game mode
+    - initiate game: registered users may initiate a game
+- Game Tracking System
+    - view game history: users may view records of previous games including participants, winner, score
+    - spectate: guests and registered users may join a game session and observe without affecting the game
+- Game System
-- game mode with synchronous game moves and asynchronous chat following 'checkers' or 'codebowl'
+    - game initialization: initial game state
+    - game session chat: user may chat with opponent in match
+    -

 # Checkers Game Description
 Checkers is a 1v1, competitive, turn-based, tile-based game where you move your pieces with the goal of eliminating all opponent pieces or force the opponent into a position where they can not make a valid move.